PostHog/posthog.com/contents/spotlight/startup-risotto.md

 ## 2. They had deep domain expertise

 Part of the reason the team had such conviction in their vision was due to the deep experience they had in the sector.
-Aron’s co-founder, Alex, had previously led IT engineering at both Dropbox and Gusto, while Aron had experience in machine learning from his time at Grammarly.
+One of Aron’s co-founders, Alex, had previously led IT engineering at both Dropbox and Gusto, while Aron had experience in machine learning from his time at Grammarly.

 “Alex has seen all of the potential solutions out there,” says Aron.
 “None of them work the way they should and often they just cause new problems.
 That’s how we knew what to build: Risotto is the product Alex always wanted but was never able to find.”